 Established and multiple-award-winning freelance writer working in a variety of fields using either the spoken or written word, in media as varied as films, books, videos and radio.

 One feature-length screenplay – Treason, a true historical drama set in the early 17th century – is being marketed by a producer associated with “The King’s Speech”.
 A second, The Tinman, is being moved towards production by the great-grandson of the central character.
 Four others, as well as four fictional pieces and a full-length stage play, are under consideration by others in the US and UK.

-Broadcast credits include BBC domestic and World services, as well as radio stations in several other countries, including separate productions of scripts in South Africa, Australia and Canada.
-Most recent broadcasts were last year.
+Broadcast credits include BBC domestic and World services, as well as radio stations in several other countries, including separate productions of scripts in South Africa, Australia, Canada and Germany.
+Most recent broadcasts are this year.
 Member of the Board of Advisors of the World Media Festival in Hamburg, and former Board member at the US International Film and Video Festival in Los Angeles.